 The bony pelvis is formed posteriorly by the sacrum and the coccyx and laterally and anteriorly by a pair of hip bones.

 This joint is between the sacrum and the last lumbar vertebra [L5].
 It allows flexion and extension and a small amount of lateral flexion.
 It includes an intervertebral disc and joints between the articular processes.

-Apart from intervertebral supports, lumbosacral joint is enhanced in strength by iliolumbar ligament that extends from transverse process of L5 to iliac crest.
+Apart from intervertebral supports, the lumbosacral joint is enhanced in strength by the iliolumbar ligament that extends from transverse process of L5 to iliac crest.